-The Initiative Foundation works to strengthen the economy and communities of Central Minnesota.
+The Initiative Foundation works daily to strengthen the economy and communities of Central Minnesota:

 We believe that local people have the greatest sum of initiative, knowledge and relationships to achieve a brighter future.

-Since 1986, we have invested more than $69.4 million in the region through targeted grants and business financing investments.
-As of December 31, 2013, this includes:
+Since 1986, the Initiative Foundation has invested millions throughout the region through targeted grants and business financing investments.

 Formed in 1986 by a partnership of regional leaders and The McKnight Foundation, the Initiative Foundation is one of six Minnesota Initiative Foundations serving Greater Minnesota.
 In the 1980s, Minnesota faced widespread financial hardships, high unemployment, and shifting rural economies that severely impacted the farming and mining industries.